The ABCs of the Miracle Mile HPOZ

 For additional information visit:

 Miracle Mile HPOZ Chairperson Mark Zecca talks with Robby O’Donnell about how an HPOZ is administered and how it impacts property owners.

 It contains a wealth of information for property owners; information on special financial incentives and tax breaks to repair or restore historic properties; and other frequently asked questions.

 Click HERE to visit

-The Miracle Mile is establishing an Historic Preservation Overlay Zone (HPOZ) to protect our historic neighborhood from mansionization and overdevelopment.
+The Miracle Mile Historic Preservation Overlay Zone (HPOZ) was established to protect our historic neighborhood from mansionization and overdevelopment.
 An HPOZ is based on an “Historic Resources Survey.”
 Here’s the survey team at work.
 (Recorded June 11, 2015)

 “…historic district ordinances enable a local Historic Preservation Commission to deny inappropriate alteration or demolition of historic structures within district boundaries.
 They also allow for design review of new construction within the district, to help ensure that new development is compatible with the neighborhood’s unique historic character and context.”

 ~ Los Angeles Conservancy: Ability to Designate Historic Districts

 “…as sales data bear out, homes within these historic areas sell at a premium over similar houses outside them and values outpace nearby neighborhoods…

 ~ Los Angeles Times: Banking on the Value of History